Stack-Syndicate/quadb/README.md

 # QuadDB

+This crate is in the earliest stages.
+Use with caution.

 QuadDB is a minimal typed key-value octree store built on top of [`redb`](https://docs.rs/redb), using efficient binary encoding via [`bincode`](https://docs.rs/bincode).

 ## Project Vision